OpenEvalProject/evals/manuscripts/elife-38667/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/38667/elife-38667-fig2-v2.jpg)

 **Figure 2.:** (A) Schematic depiction of the pQa-1 expression constructs used in the study.
 The C-terminal 26aa containing predicted GPI attachment site (marked by red star) is shown under the C-terminus of the last construct.
 (B) Mouse embryonic fibroblast (MEF) and human 293 T cells were stably transduced with the vector only or pQa-1-HA construct depicted in (A).
 Surface expression of pQa-1 on these cells was analyzed by flow cytometry using anti-HA antibody.
 (C) Left panel: cells were treated with (blue) or without (red) 0.069 U/ml phosphatidylinositol-specific phospholipase C (PI-PLC) at 37°C for 45 min before staining with anti-HA or anti-Ld (30-5-7).
 MEFs expressing vector only served as background staining (solid gray).
 The representative of two independent experiments is shown.
 Right panel: following incubation with indicated concentration of PI-PLC, MEF cells expressing Ld-pQa-1 or Thy1.1 were examined.
-Here endogenous MHC-I (H2–K) serves as a negative control protein; its level of surface expression was unaffected by PI-PLC. (bD) Following a 30-min pulse with 35S-Cys/Met, pQa-1 transduced MEF cells were lysed with 1% NP-40 and immunoprecipitated for pQa-1 using anti-HA.
+Here endogenous MHC-I (H2–Kb) serves as a negative control protein; its level of surface expression was unaffected by PI-PLC.
+(D) Following a 30-min pulse with 35S-Cys/Met, pQa-1 transduced MEF cells were lysed with 1% NP-40 and immunoprecipitated for pQa-1 using anti-HA.
 The precipitated proteins were resolved on SDS-PAGE and visualized by autoradiography (left) or immunoblotted with the indicated antibodies (right).
 The representative of two independent experiments is shown.
-(E) MHC-Ia- and β2m-deficient MEFs (H2-K; 3KO) or 3KO+β2m cells transduced with pQa-1-HA or vector control were examined for surface pQa-1 expression using anti-HA.
-The representative of two analyses is shown.b-/- H2-Db-/- B2m-/-
+(E) MHC-Ia- and β2m-deficient MEFs (H2-Kb-/- H2-Db-/- B2m-/-; 3KO) or 3KO+β2m cells transduced with pQa-1-HA or vector control were examined for surface pQa-1 expression using anti-HA.
+The representative of two analyses is shown.

-## Qdm or Qdm-like peptides stabilize pQa-1 in a manner similar to mouse Qa-1
+### Qdm or Qdm-like peptides stabilize pQa-1 in a manner similar to mouse Qa-1

 One of the hallmarks of Qa-1 is its propensity to preferentially bind the peptide AMAPRTLLL (also called Qa-1 determinant modifier or Qdm) derived from the leader sequence of H2-D or H2-L in a TAP-dependent manner (DeCloux et al., 1997; Bai et al., 1998).
 NK cytotoxicity can be inhibited by the engagement of CD94/NKG2A with its ligand Qa-1 and this inhibitory effect is highly dependent on Qa-1 being loaded with the Qdm peptide (Kraft et al., 2000).
 Based on this and sequence similarity of pQa-1 to Qa-1, we tested whether pQa-1 also binds Qdm or Qdm-like peptides.
 To assess binding, we performed surface stabilization assays using pQa-1-expressing cells cultured with either Qdm or a control H2-Kb binding peptide (ovalbumin residues 257–264, OVA).
 A modest but significant enhancement in pQa-1 levels was observed when co-cultured with Qdm but not the OVA peptide at 37°C for 4 hr, although the OVA peptide enhanced the level of surface Kb on the same cells as reported (Figure 3A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/38667/elife-38667-fig3-v2.jpg)

 **Figure 3.:** (A) Following incubation of MEF-pQa-1cells with 100 μM Qdm (AMAPRTLLL) or OVA257-264 (SIINFEKL) peptide at 37°C for 4 hr, surface pQa-1 and H2-Kb were analyzed by flow cytometry for comparison.
 (B) MEF-pQa-1were incubated with the indicated peptide (100 μM) at 27°C for 4 hr before staining for surface pQa-1.
 (C) Surface pQa-1 was FACS analyzed after incubation with 100 U/ml IFNγ for 24 hr.
-(D) Surface pQa-1 in a stably transduced TAP1-deficient (Tap1) fibroblast line was detected by FACS after incubation with or without 100 U/ml IFNγ for 40 hr.
+(D) Surface pQa-1 in a stably transduced TAP1-deficient (Tap1-/-) fibroblast line was detected by FACS after incubation with or without 100 U/ml IFNγ for 40 hr.
 Representative of two analyses with mean ±SD of duplicates is shown.
-Bars in the figures represent mean ±SEM of two (-/-C) or three (A and B) independent analyses using unpaired t test or one-way ANOVA, Dunnett's multiple comparisons test to compare with no peptide controls (*=p < 0.05; **=p < 0.01; ***=p < 0.001; ****=p < 0.0001; ns = not significant).
+Bars in the figures represent mean ±SEM of two (C) or three (A and B) independent analyses using unpaired t test or one-way ANOVA, Dunnett's multiple comparisons test to compare with no peptide controls (*=p < 0.05; **=p < 0.01; ***=p < 0.001; ****=p < 0.0001; ns = not significant).
 Endogenous MHC-I Kb in these cells served as positive control.

 RHVP was first isolated from a pygmy rice rat trapped in Peru (Loh et al., 2011).
 Since the distribution of additional hosts is unknown, we attempted to identify a binding peptide for pQa-1 from a group of Qa-1-like candidates found in the MHC-I of different species or in some viral proteins (Supplementary file 2).
 Surface levels of pQa-1 were significantly enhanced when cells were cultured at 27°C for 4 hr with Qdm or with the Qdm-like nonamers that have one residue difference at the P1, P2 or P3 position compared to no peptide added (Figure 3B).
 In contrast to the nonamers, an octameric peptide that lacks the P1 residue of Qdm did not increase surface pQa-1.
 This analysis suggests that pQa-1 prefers to bind a Qdm-like nonamer and tolerates certain variations in peptide sequence.
 This is very similar to the observations made with mouse Qa-1 where single substitution with G/A at P1 and P3 or K at P1 in Qdm did not appear to impact peptide binding (Kurepa and Forman, 1997; Kraft et al., 2000).
 These data indicate that pQa-1 maintains similar peptide-binding properties as Qa-1.

 It is noteworthy that surface pQa-1 in stably transduced cells increased after IFNγ treatment (Figure 3C).
 Since expression of transduced pQa-1 was not controlled by an MHC-I promoter, this enhancement could not be explained by IFNγ promoted MHC-I production.
 Instead, it may be an indirect consequence of IFNγ-induced increase in β2m or/and source of stabilizing peptides.
 We also examined whether pQa-1 is expressed on the surface of TAP-deficient cells.
 We found, similar to what we had observed with wildtype MEF cells, that TAP1-deficient fibroblasts stably transduced with pQa-1 express a low level on the cell surface, and this level can be enhanced by IFNγ treatment (Figure 3D).
 Given the role peptide loading is known to play in MHC-I quality control, we would not expect pQa-1 to be efficiently released from the ER to the surface or to survive long at the cell surface without first being loaded with peptide.
 Thus, expression of pQa-1 on TAP-deficient cells suggests pQa-1 can load peptide independently of TAP as has been seen for Qa-1 and HLA-E (Lampen et al., 2013; Oliveira et al., 2010).
 Thus, during RHVP infection, surface pQa-1 levels could be correlated with the infection-induced IFNγ production even when TAP function is impaired.

-## pQa-1 is resistant to RHVP pK3-induced degradation
+### pQa-1 is resistant to RHVP pK3-induced degradation

 We previously demonstrated that pK3, a MARCH family E3 ligase encoded by RHVP, efficiently downregulates surface MHC-I by targeting newly synthesized MHC-I in the ER for rapid, ubiquitination-mediated degradation (so called ER-associated degradation, ERAD) (Herr et al., 2012).
 In contrast to mK3 of γHV68 that directly interacts with TAP to capture TAP-associated MHC-I, pK3 targets MHC-I through direct interaction with the TM region of MHC-I proteins.
 Newly synthesized pQa-1 includes a hydrophobic tail that is thought to be transiently embedded in the membrane before cleavage and GPI-linkage to the newly generated C terminus (Udenfriend and Kodukula, 1995).
 While the initial hydrophobic tail of pQa-1 does not have any appreciable sequence similarity to either Qa-1 or MHC-I proteins, we nevertheless sought to examine whether it might be resistant to pK3-mediated degradation.
 To test this, MEF cells expressing Qa-1 or pQa-1 were co-transduced with either wildtype pK3 (pK3 WT) or a pK3 RING mutant (pK3 RM) that loses ligase activity while retaining the ability to associate with the target.
 Indeed, in the presence of pK3 WT, Qa-1 was significantly down regulated, like classical MHC-I, even though Qa-1 was not as well expressed as pQa-1 in these experiments (Figure 4A, lower panel).
 Downregulation of Qa-1 by pK3 was more evident with higher baseline expression of endogenous Qa-1 in RMA cells (Figure 4B).
 In contrast, surface pQa-1 remained unchanged in the presence of pK3 (Figure 4A, upper panel).
 Importantly, downregulation of MHC-I and Qa-1 was not observed in the presence of the catalytically inactive pK3 RM, demonstrating that E3 ubiquitin ligase activity was required.
 In addition, the GPI anchored classical MHC-I chimera, Ld-pQa-1, was resistant to pK3, whereas the reciprocal chimera with α1-α2 domains of pQa-1 and α3-TM-cytoplasmic tail of Ld (pQa-1-Ld) remained as sensitive to pK3 as wild type Ld (Figure 4C), supporting the conclusion that pQa-1 resistance to pK3 is associated with its unique C-terminal tail.
 Based on these observations we speculate that pQa-1 evolved to counteract NK activation caused by the MHC-I downregulation by pK3.